Denise Oliver-Velez: Activism

-Oliver-Velez was a member of both The Young Lords and The Black Panther Party.
+Young Lords

-The Young Lords Party
+Women's struggles within the Young Lords

-Machismo and male chauvinism

-While in the Young Lords, according to herself she and others challenged one of the organization's points in their 13-Point Program and Platform.
-As she states, "I was in the Young Lords, and one of the points in the original program was ‘Revolutionary Machismo.’
-Machismo is reactionary, so you can't have revolutionary machismo.
+Oliver-Velez was a member of the leftist organization the Young Lords in the late 1960s and early 1970s and was one of the founders of its New York Branch.
+While in the Young Lords, she and others challenged one of the organization's points in its 13-Point Program and Platform, "Revolutionary Machismo".
+She stated: "Machismo is reactionary, so you can't have revolutionary machismo.
 We women weren't having it.
 So we made a very different kind of statement.
-‘We want equality for women.
-Down with machismo and male chauvinism.'"
+'We want equality for women.
+Down with machismo and male chauvinism.

-Meeting at Baraka's house

-Felipe Luciano invited Oliver-Velez to a meeting at poet & activist, Amiri Baraka's house in Newark, New Jersey before she was a committee member in the Young Lords Party to discuss stronger alliance.
-At this meeting, Oliver-Velez, the only female Luciano invited from the YLP, observed the inferior behavior of the women in Baraka's organization.
-After Oliver-Velez's questions about women's roles were ignored, she left the meeting concerned and reflected.
+Felipe Luciano invited Oliver-Velez to a meeting at Amiri Baraka's house in Newark, New Jersey, to discuss a stronger alliance with the Young Lords.
+She was the only woman from the Young Lords invited, and after Oliver-Velez's questions about women's roles were ignored, she left the meeting concerned.

-Roles Within YLP

-However, in 1970 Oliver-Velez was appointed as Minister of Economic Development and became the highest ranking woman in the party.

-Denise Oliver-Velez was the first woman that was elected to be on the Young Lords Party leadership board, the central committee.
-While being a member in the YLP, Oliver-Velez first served as a minister finance and then as a minister of economic development.
-Amongst Oliver-Velez's membership in the YLP, she also held the position of Officer of the Day in 1969.
-This leadership position called for overseeing daily activity within the organization and instilling discipline on membership and duties of current members.

-Women struggles Within YLP

-The women's caucus issued demands to the Central Committee of the Young Lords that called for an end to sexual discrimination and the full inclusion of women into the leadership of the Lords.
-The Central Committee reacted by quickly promoting Oliver-Velez and Gloria Fontanez to the Central Committee.
-They also adopted a new slogan, ¡Abajo con el machismo!
+The women's caucus issued demands to the Central Committee of the Young Lords that called for an end to sexism and the full inclusion of women into the leadership of the Lords.
+The Central Committee reacted by promoting Oliver-Velez and Gloria Fontanez to the Central Committee.
+They also adopted a new slogan, "¡Abajo con el machismo!"
 (Down with Machismo!).
-However, these changes did not happen immediately and women still faced sexism within the party regularly.
-Oliver-Velez became aware of gendered assumptions made by the central committee about who could and could not perform certain tasks.
+However, women still faced sexism within the party regularly.
+Oliver-Velez became aware of gendered assumptions made by the Central Committee about who could and could not perform certain tasks.
 Even when women were assigned to posts in various ministries, including the Defense Ministry, they were disproportionately assigned traditional "women's work" like child care and secretarial tasks.

+Roles within the Young Lords

+Denise Oliver-Velez was the first woman elected to the Young Lords Party Central Committee.
+Oliver-Velez first served as the Young Lords' Minister of Finance, held the position of Officer of the Day in 1969, then in 1970 was appointed Minister of Economic Development, becoming the highest ranking woman in the party.
+Despite their considerable presence in the Young Lords, female members were consistently overlooked to occupy high-ranking leadership positions.